sigmu7/congestion_forecasting/README.md

-# congestion_forecasting
-Repo for forecasting highway traffic congestion using Deep RNNs (LSTM, GRU)
+# Forecasting Highway Traffic Congestion using Deep Recurrent Neural Network Models

 ## TL,DR
 Forecasting congestion ahead of time is a very important aspect in not only transportation system management, but also a key input to more modern use cases such as ETA estimation for app-based services (Uber/Lyft, Doordash or Grubhub deliveries).
 Congestion prediction involves using past observations of congestion – using metrics such as speed, travel time – to predict the observations in future.
 In this study, congestion prediction was performed using deep learning recurrent neural networks.
 Various architectures of long short-term memory (LSTM) and gated recurrent unit (GRU) were coded and evaluated for their performance in Keras.
 The performance was compared with baseline methods such as vector autoregression (VAR) and historical average.
 Experiments with number of units per layer, number of layers, optimizers, learning rate and lengths of sequence input were performed.
 Experiments are also performed on a smaller subset of sensors to incorporate spatial / network information into the forecasting process using convolutional LSTM architecture.